 Our servers are located in Germany, which means that we need to meet not only the GDPR but also the European Data Protection Directives, as well as the German Federal Data Protection Act.
 This has set us up in good stead to meet GDPR compliance.

 We will do our best to support your GDPR compliance efforts by providing information about the data that Zenkit collects, transmits, and stores for your account.
 That being said, we are unable to offer legal advice pertaining to how you or your organization achieve compliance.

-Just like any other software company with users and customers based inside the EU, we are implementing a compliance strategy leading up to May 25th, 2018.
-We are committed to ensuring that our data privacy practices are in compliance with the GDPR by the deadline.
+Just like any other software company with users and customers based inside the EU, we implemented a compliance strategy leading up to May 25th, 2018.
+Our data privacy practices are now in compliance with the GDPR.

-- Committed to uphold the security and privacy measures required by the GDPR.
+- Committed to upholding the security and privacy measures required by the GDPR.

 - Committed to appropriate data transfer mechanisms when transferring data outside to the EU.